progenetix/cancercelllines-web/docs/user-guide/index.md

 ![Visualization options](visual.png)

 Biosamples tab lists samples for this query.
 Associated diagnostic codes are also shown.
-Identifiers column shows other known sample identifiers such as GEO IDs or PMID.
+Identifiers column shows other known sample identifiers such as GEO IDs or pubmed.

 ![Biosamples table](img.png)